jaferrando/yt_live_stream_split/README.md

 An aditional file containing the information of the first three fields in CSV format will be produced. **Notice** that each line can contain other elements after the third one using the `-` as delimiter.
 Those extra columns will be ignored.If the video's description does not follow the format, the chapter information can be also created manually in a CSV format with a header line `start,end,song` with any text editor, and naming it with the same base name of the MP4 file and `.csv`extension will be directly used by the `split_video.ps1` script as explained in the next chapter.

+The output will include the description of the file as found in YT, and progress indication of each download and of the video-audio merging process if required.

 Sample execution:

 ```